 Mercer would not be the only university around the nation to have EpiPens available to students experiencing anaphylaxis.
 The University of Delaware and Vanderbilt, among others, have stocked their dining halls with the devices.

 Gabriel Kopp '26 is majoring in Journalism and Law and Public Policy at Mercer University.
-He has written for The Cluster since he started at Mercer, and currently works as the Sports Editor.
-When he isn't studying, he enjoys going for runs and reading the New York Times.
+He has written for The Cluster since he started at Mercer, and currently works as co-Editor-in-Chief.
+When he isn't studying, he enjoys going for runs and reading The New York Times or the AJC while sipping coffee.